secretstartups/handbook/customer-success/solutions-architects/demo-architect/index.html.md

 - TOC
 {:toc}
-# Demo Arcitech Offerings
+# Demo Architect Offerings

 ## Term Definitions

 Before we jump into all of the offerings we need to first cover definitions because how GitLab references workshops, labs etc. may not be the same as where you worked before:

  - Workshop: this most often refers to a large online (or sometimes in person) event put on by the Field Marketing team.
 Goal attendance for these events would be around 250 students with a full GitLab staff MCing and helping with questions.
-Realistically they are more like a webinar with hands on exercises as the instructor does not directly interact with any of the students.
+Realistically they are more like a webinar with hands-on exercises as the instructor does not directly interact with any of the students.

-- Lab: Also called hands on exercise, workshop etc. These are smaller, more personal events that fit into what you would traditionally call a workshop.
-The goal of these is to sell personalized content to a customer through an interactive hands on activity that we have planned out.
+- Lab: Also called hands-on exercise, workshop etc. These are smaller, more personal events that fit into what you would traditionally call a workshop.
+The goal of these is to sell personalized content to a customer through an interactive hands-on activity that we have planned out.

 - Demos: whenever this doc mentions demos it is talking about ready to go projects/scripts/videos that you can then use in your own calls.
 If there is no hands-on component that falls into the Demo category.

-- Lunch & Learns: Primarily a term used by the CSE/CSM group to describe demo’s they give to a larger crowd.
-Will typically cover a topic like CICD in a short time frame with no hands on portion.
+- Lunch & Learns: Primarily a term used by the CSE/CSM group to describe demos they give to a larger crowd.
+Will typically cover a topic like CICD in a short time frame with no hands-on portion.
 Almost all of the content here can be converted to this format.

 - Cohorts: Term for a session put on by the CSE team that is halfway between a lab and a workshop.
 The content is typically a workshop focusing only on the important stuff, but also is in a setting where the students can ask questions live.